The idiom “Live and let live” expresses the idea that you should be able to live any way you choose, regardless of what others may think.

 Even though etiquette usually calls for us to avoid correcting behaviors, there are situations that warrant it.
 Especially when someone is in danger.

-While neither of these behaviors is appropriate, the danger of the situation asks you to change the protocol a bit.
+The danger of the situation asks you to change the protocol a bit.
 We take care of each other when we need to.

 If you decide to correct someone, or feel the situation requires your involvement, remember to: